SebastiaanKlippert/go-wkhtmltopdf/README.md

     }
 ```

+For an example of running this in AWS Lambda see https://github.com/SebastiaanKlippert/go-wkhtmltopdf-lambda

 # Speed
 The speed if pretty much determined by wkhtmltopdf itself, or if you use external source URLs, the time it takes to get and render the source HTML.